openlab-at-city-tech/openlab/wp-content/plugins/tinymce-advanced/readme.txt

 == Installation ==

-Best is to install directly from WordPress.
 If manual installation is required, please make sure that the plugin files are in a folder named "tinymce-advanced" (not two nested folders) in the WordPress plugins folder, usually "wp-content/plugins".

 == Changelog ==

+= 5.9.0 =
+* Updated for WordPress 5.9 and newer.
+* Removed the Inline text color and Inline text background color side-panels as this functionality is now available in the block editor.
+* Removed the side-panel toolbar.
+The drop-down on the main rich-text toolbar serves the same purpose - to unclutter the toolbar.
+* Fixed some small bugs and compatibility issues.

 = 5.6.0 =
 * Updated for WordPress 5.6 and TinyMCE 4.9.11.